 By EILEEN SULLIVAN and PETE YOST, Associated Press

-The U.S. officials spoke Monday on condition of anonymity because they were not authorized to publicly discuss the investigation.
+The FBI and CIA had been tracking al-Libi for years, two former U.S. intelligence officials said.
+Both former officials spoke on condition of anonymity because they weren't authorized to speak about the case.